 What types of commercial fire alarm systems are there?

 - Wireless systems

 What is a Conventional fire alarm system?

-A conventional fire alarm systems call points and detectors are built around zones in a building which quickly establishes which area of the building heat, fire or smoke has been detected.
-A control panel is wired to a minimum of two sounder circuits, often more depending on the number of zones the system has been built around, and these sounder circuits will either have electronic sounders or other audible devices to alert people in the building that they need to evacuate.
-Each circuit has an end of line device which is used for monitoring purposes.
+A conventional fire system call points and detectors are built around zones in a building which quickly establishes which area of the building heat, fire or smoke has been detected.
+A control panel is wired to a minimum of two sounder circuits, often more depending on the number of zones the system has been built around, and these sounder circuits will either have electronic sounders or other audible parts to alert people in the building that they need to evacuate.
+Each circuit has an end of line part which is used for monitoring purposes.

 What is an Analogue Addressable fire alarm system?

-Analogue Addressable Fire Alarm Systems are also known as Intelligent Fire Alarm Systems.
+They are also known as Intelligent Fire Systems.
 There are different types of Analogue Systems available and each ones capabilities will vary.
-Some of the standard Analogue Detectors will only give out alarm signals of what it thinks may be happening and it is up to the Control Unit to decide if there is a fire, fault or fire test.
+Some of the standard Analogue Detectors will only give out alarm signals of what it thinks may be happening and it is up to the Control Panel Unit to decide if there is a fire, fault or fire test.

-An Analogue Addressable System can have up to 127 input devices (Smoke Detectors, Call Points, Heat Detectors, Contact Monitors) as well as other interface devices which can be wired into each detection loop.
-There can be up to 32 Output Devices (Loop Sounders, Relay Modules and Sounder Modules) connected.
+An Analogue Addressable System can have up to 127 input devices (Smoke Detectors, Call Points, Heat Detectors, Contact Monitors) as well as other interfaces which can be wired into each detection loop.
+There can be up to 32 Outputs (Loop Sounders, Relay Modules and Sounder Modules) connected.
 Analogue Systems are available in 2, 4 and 8 loop versions and as a result, can monitor large premises from one Control Panel.